ModelEarth/data-pipeline/timelines/observable/README.md

 # Hello Framework - setup notes

-Avoid the following by working in our [Observable DataCommons](https://github.com/ModelEarth/data-commons)
+You can avoid the following set steps by forking our [Observable DataCommons](https://github.com/ModelEarth/data-commons).

-Create a folder for your focus area.
-Match the folder name to one of the [UN's 17 Goals](/data-pipeline/international/).
+[Visualizing Common Goals](/data-commons/docs/) - placeholders for UN Sustainable Development Goals (SDGs)

 ## Setup steps we used